aldente0630/mofc-demand-forecast/README.md

 ![Forecasting-3](./img/deepar-3.svg)

 ### GluonTS: DeepVAR
-* In the case of *DeepVAR*, a multivariate model, what can be set as the probability distribution of the output is limited, which leads to a decrease in performance.
+* In the case of *DeepVAR*, a multivariate model, what can be set as the probability distribution of the output is limited (i.e. *Multivariate Gaussian* distribution), which leads to a decrease in performance.

 ![Forecasting-1](./img/deepvar-1.svg)
 ![Forecasting-2](./img/deepvar-2.svg)